Skip to content

 Security Trade-offs

 Every security decision involves trade-offs.
-The CTA board does not just want to hear what you recommend — they want to hear what you considered and rejected, and why.
-This page catalogs the most important security trade-offs that arise in CTA scenarios.
+The CTA board does not just want to hear what you recommend.
+They want to hear what you considered and rejected, and why.

 Restrictive vs Open OWD